AnnieCannons/countries-app-instructions/version-1/README.md

 1. Clean up your code by renaming confusing variables, removing unused code, and organizing your logic.
 Your code should read like a newspaper: clear, easy to follow, and understandable at a glance.
 2. Comment your code and explain what your code is doing.
 Future You will thank you.
 3. Push your code to Github!

-### Deploy project to Netlify
-1. Deploy your completed project to [Netlify](https://www.netlify.com/) via your Github repo.
-In your Netlify Deploy settings, you will need to specify which version you want to deploy.
-Check out [this deployment guide to help you](https://docs.google.com/document/d/18jxCUA0bebCyYaIHy8aaKMgOQH4w5-b-iCGDWpV4K4M/edit?tab=t.jnwta4jrhylr#heading=h.scmsi7a6s9yz).

 ### Stretch Goals (optional — only do these if you have completed _all_ of the above steps)